tylerlittlefield/ucimlr/README.md

 There are a lot of datasets and I’m slowly adding as many as I can.
-If you’d like to add a dataset, fix something, suggest an improvement, etc., please file an issue or submit a pull request\!
+If you’d like to add a dataset, fix something, suggest an improvement, etc., please file an issue or submit a pull request!